1940

 Jack Frye appointed chief pilot and vice president of TWA Otis Bryan (former Army pilot) to

-head the Albuquerque school which became associated with many others around the nation.
+head the Albuquerque school which became associated with many other "heavy" flight schools

-These training efforts greatly aided our military advancements in the Pacific and European
+around the nation.
+These training efforts greatly aided our military advancements in the Pacific

-theatres.
+and European theatres.
 Jack’s military position during the war was Lt.
-Commander A-V (S) USNR.
-Image
+Commander A-V (S)

 Occasionally, Jack loaned his Lockheed Electra Jr. out to TWA personnel if it involved TWA